adalava/coppeliasim_bridge/README.md

 # CoppeliaSim ROS2 Bridge

-This package automatically scans CoppeliaSim looking for sensors and exposes them; on ROS.
+This package automatically scans CoppeliaSim looking for sensors and exposes them on ROS.

 WARNING: this is an experimental package

-## Supported sensors
+## Currently Supported sensors

-- Force Sensor
+- Force
-- Proximity Sensor
+- Proximity

 ## Compile